FrancescAlted/ipython_memwatcher/README.rst

   Out[6]: Measurements(memory_delta=76.33203125, time_delta=0.32660794258117676, memory_peak=0, memory_usage=112.59765625)
   In [6] used 0.0664 MiB RAM in 0.10s, peaked 0.00 MiB above current, total RAM usage 112.66 MiB

-Works with Python 3.4 and 2.7 with IPython 3.0 (and probably 2.x).
+Works with Python 2.7 and 3.4 or higher, and with IPython 3.0 and up.

 **Note**: This work is strongly based on https://github.com/ianozsvald/ipython_memory_usage by Ian Ozsvald and